-In an effort to uncover this mystery, Georgetown University in Washington D.C. has conducted a study of Bee Venom Therapy (CNN).
+In an effort to uncover this mystery, Georgetown University in Washington D.C. conducted a study of Bee Venom Therapy (CNN).

-The Georgetown University study notes that many reports of BVT successes include people being cured of AIDS, arthritis, high blood pressure, cataracts, heart disease, depression, eczema, epilepsy, hair loss, stress, PMT, and male impotence (Manukahoneyusa).
+The University study notes that many reports of BVT successes include people being cured of AIDS, arthritis, high blood pressure, cataracts, heart disease, depression, eczema, epilepsy, hair loss, stress, PMT, and male impotence (Manukahoneyusa).